decred/vspd/docs/deployment.md

 Compiled binaries are not provided for vspd - VSP operators are expected to build vspd from source.

+When deploying vspd to production, always build all binaries from release branches.
+Neither vspd nor its dependencies (dcrd/dcrwallet) should be built from master when handling mainnet tickets.

 ### Fee wallet

 A wallet should be created to collect VSP fees.
 Ideally this would be a cold